ConDiSR: Contrastive Disentanglement and Style Regularization for Single Domain Generalization: Introduction

 \section{Introduction}

-Powered by deep learning and specifically convolutional neural networks (CNNs) and Vision Transfiormers (ViTs), medical imaging analysis experienced significant advancements in recent years \cite{varoquaux2022machine}.
-Typically, machine-learning models are trained with the underlying assumption of independent and identically distributed (i.i.d.) data samples, which may hamper the performance during inference in a real-world scenario.
-This issue is especially significant when working with medical imaging data owing to various possible distribution shift causes (i.e., different medical centers, equipment, etc.) and the inherent complexity and variability of the biological structures.
-Large-variable datasets must be used during training to consider the potential distribution shifts.
-However, gathering such large datasets is expensive and involves privacy-related issues \cite{DG_Survey}.
+In recent years, medical imaging analysis has experienced significant advancements powered by deep learning \cite{varoquaux2022machine}.
+These models are typically trained under the assumption of independent and identically distributed (i.i.d.) data samples.
+However, this assumption can significantly hamper performance during inference in real-world scenarios due to distribution shifts.
+This issue is particularly significant in medical imaging data due to differences between medical centers, variations in equipment, and the inherent complexity and variability of biological structures.
+Using large and diverse datasets during training to address these distribution shifts is essential.
+However, obtaining such datasets is challenging due to privacy concerns \cite{DG_Survey}.

-To address these constraints, the training process can be arranged in a Domain Adaptation (DA) \cite{kouw2019introduction} or DG \cite{domainbed} setting.
+To address these constraints, the training process can be arranged in a Domain Adaptation (DA) \cite{kouw2019introduction} or Domain Generalization (DG) \cite{domainbed} framework.
+DA focuses on adapting a model trained on one or more source domains to perform well on a target domain, which may have a different distribution.
+On the other hand, DG aims to develop models that generalize well across unseen domains without having access to data from those (target) domains during training.
 These approaches assume that data can be divided into distinct domains, within which samples follow the i.i.d. assumption.
-Through the application of these techniques, it is possible to devise machine-learning models that exhibit improved performance and generalizability, even in the face of limited availability of heterogeneous data.
+Applying these techniques makes it possible to develop machine-learning models that exhibit improved performance and generalizability, even with the limited availability of heterogeneous data.

 In the setting of Unsupervised DA (UDA) \cite{wilson2020survey,zhang2020collaborative}, training is performed using data from the source domain(s) as well as unlabeled data from the target domain.
-In turn, the Multi-Source DG (MSDG) \cite{DG_Survey,li2020domain} setting involves training using data from multiple source domains and evaluation on unseen target domain(s).
-Both target domain data as well as data from multiple source domains may not be feasible to obtain, especially in the context of medical imaging.
+Conversely, the Multi-Source DG (MSDG) \cite{DG_Survey,li2020domain} setting involves training using data from multiple source domains and evaluating on unseen target domain(s).
+However, obtaining data from multiple sources and target domains is often infeasible, especially in medical imaging.